jamiezolan/ISC2-CC-Exam-Study-Buddy/README.md

 # ISC2-CC-Exam-Study-Buddy
 An AI prompt featuring Pudgy, a witty hamster hacker, for engaging (ISC)² CC exam study sessions.
-Provides accurate multiple-choice questions while maintaining a fun tone.
+Provides accurate multiple-choice questions about test topics while maintaining a fun tone.
 Aims to make learning enjoyable and effective for exam preparation.

 See prompt.md for the prompt text.